zonca/zonca.dev/posts/2014-08-28-code-review-for-scientific-computing.md

 ---
+aliases:
+- /2014/08/code-review-for-scientific-computing
+categories:
+- github
+- git
+- openscience
+- software-carpentry
+date: 2014-08-28 17:00
 layout: post
+slug: code-review-for-scientific-computing
 title: How to perform code review for scientific software
-date: 2014-08-28 17:00
-categories: [github, git, openscience, software-carpentry]
-slug: code-review-for-scientific-computing

 ---

 Code review is the formal process where a programmer inspects in detail a piece of software developed by somebody else in order to improve code quality by catching bugs, improve readibility and usability.